okmatija/Prizm/CONTRIBUTING.md

 - Macro_Names
 - Structs_And_Types
 - COMPILE_TIME_CONSTANTS (including enum names)
-- Using a single space between an identifier and the ::, : or := (this makes searching declarations easier)
+- Using a single space between an identifier and the ::, : or := and don't use backslashes in identifiers.
+These rules are indended to make searching easier)

 # Release process